 A boolean variable that enables load balancing over a cluster of security services.
 If an application is deployed in a domain that uses security service clustering, the application should be configured to use client load balancing (in this context, client means a client of the Artix security service).
-See also policies:iiop tls:load balancing mechanism.
+See also policies:iiop_tls:load_balancing_mechanism.
+Default is false.